 People can manage those problems whose solutions they are able to emulate in mind.
 Different functional intelligences allow emulating different types of solutions.
 This process was named “Thought Experiment” and has become a popular domain through Albert Einstein’s work.

 The unicist evolutionary approach was developed to build structural solutions in adaptive environments.
 This requires emulating reality in mind.
 This emulation is materialized in the building of a model that has to be homologous to the real world.
 This model must allow envisioning a specific functional reality and also experiencing it.

 Languages allow structuring the conscious reasoning process of individuals.
 Babies do have reasoning processes that are based on “intuition”, and have a very low level of abstraction capacity.
 Abstraction evolves with the evolution of an individual.

 The functionality of language, depending on the type of thought, sustains the human adaptation processes.
-It must be considered that language is based on dualistic thinking which is natural to the human neural system.
+It must be considered that the origination of language is based on dualistic thinking, which is natural to the human neural system.

 That is why syncretic and analytic languages provide the security framework to communication.